ar-g/ar-g.github.io/_posts/2015-12-26-ADB-Shell-Part-1.md

 adb root
 {% endhighlight %}

+Keep in mind that achieve root from adb only possible for emulators or root devices.

 ## Clean

 Often happens that we just need to clean data of application, keeping the same build and saving time, you can use PackageManager command: